Follow / Contact Us:

-Students and student organizations
+Students and Student organizations

-are the essence of WKU.
+Students and Student organizations are the essence of WKU.
 WKU Archives is here to help you save and archive that history and make it available to students in the future.

-is the process of collecting, preserving and storing inactive records permanently in a safe place.
+Archiving is the process of collecting, preserving and storing inactive records permanently in a safe place.
 Inactive records are those that are used infrequently, maybe once a year or less.

 By archiving these inactive records at WKU Archives you'll be ensuring that future members have a place to see and use the records to answer questions regarding your group's members, alumni, events, traditions and history.
 These records and photographs can be useful in promoting your group and in fundraising efforts.

 - Member handbooks

 - Organizational histories, self-studies and reports